View Dyslexie font | View high contrast

 participation

-In 2020, undergraduates with a reported disability had a full-time employment rate of 59.2%, which was 10% lower than the 69.4% for undergraduates who reported no disability.
-This gap has essentially continued with small increases in 2021 and 2022.
-Currently people with disability employment full-time is 68.4% compared with those without disability which is 79.5%.
-This is a gap of 11.1%.
+In 2023, undergraduates with a reported disability had a full-time employment rate of 71.0 per cent, which was 8.9 percentage points lower than the 79.9 per cent for undergraduates who reported no disability.
+This gap has been fairly consistent over the past 3 years with no sign of closing.

-Overall employment gaps continuing to be concerning, with gaps opening up between people with disability and those with no disability.
-QILT does not provide any analysis as to the changes between years and why graduate with disability continue to lower rates of success.
-Issues such as funding to support students with disability and their transition to employment, COVID-19 and current labour market machinations continue to impact the graduate outcomes of people with disability.
+QILT does not provide any analysis as to the changes between years and why graduates with disability continue to have lower rates of success.
+Issues such as funding to support students with disability and their transition to employment, ongoing impacts of COVID-19 on workforce participation, and current labour market machinations continue to impact the graduate outcomes of people with disability.

 Overall employment is defined by QILT as 'employed graduates (including in full-time, part-time or casual employment), as a proportion of those available for employment'.
 This is the preferred measurement to take into account graduates who are seeking work regardless of the number of hours.

 Labour force participation over time continues to be lower for people with disability.
-The gap for students with disability vs those without disability has been 4.3% (2020), 8.2% (20201) and 3.9% (2022).
-Institutions need to consider how to close this gap and consider how to prepare people with disability for graduate employment especially in such a changeable labour market.
+The gap for students with disability vs those without disability has been 3.6 percentage points in 2021, 3.9 in 2022, and 4.3 in 2023.
+Institutions need to consider how to close this gap and consider how to better support people with disability for graduate employment especially in such a changeable labour market.

-As an identified disadvantaged equity group, there has been ongoing focus on increasing the access, participation and success of students with disability in post-secondary education.
+As an identified disadvantaged equity group, there has been an ongoing focus on increasing the access, participation and success of students with disability in post-secondary education.
 Internationally, it also continues to be an area of research and focus.
-As well as the ADCET website, the Australian Government Department of Education funds the National Centre for Student Equity in Higher Education (NCSEHE), whose purpose is to inform public policy design and implementation, and institutional practice, in order to improve higher education participation and success for marginalised and disadvantaged people.
+As well as the ADCET website, the Australian Government Department of Education funds the Australian Centre for Student Equity and Success (formerly the National Centre for Student Equity in Higher Education), whose purpose is to inform public policy design and implementation, and institutional practice, in order to improve higher education participation and success for marginalised and disadvantaged people.

 References

-3 Australian Government Department of Education, Skills and Employment.
-Selected Higher Education Statistics – 2021 Student Data, Section 11 – Equity Groups, Section 16 – Equity Performance Data. https://www.education.gov.au/higher-education-statistics/resources/2021-section-16-equity-performance-data

 4 Australian Government Department of Education, Skills and Employment.
+Selected Higher Education Statistics – 2022 Student Data, Section 11 – Equity Groups. https://www.education.gov.au/higher-education-statistics/resources/2022-section-11-equity-groups

-Selected Higher Education Statistics – 2021 Student Data, Section 16– Equity Groups, Section 16 – Equity Performance Data. https://www.education.gov.au/higher-education-statistics/resources/2021-section-16-equity-performance-data
+5 Australian Government Department of Education, Skills and Employment.
+Selected Higher Education Statistics – 2022 Student Data, Section 16 – Equity Performance Data. https://www.education.gov.au/higher-education-statistics/resources/2022-section-16-equity-performance-data